CGT Access Model Frequently Asked Questions

 13. How will CMS help states implement model requirements?

 CMS will offer direct technical assistance to all state participants to support them in implementing model requirements.
 States can also reach out to their pharmacy contact at the Center for Medicaid and CHIP Services (CMCS) for technical assistance.
-Additionally, states may choose to apply for funding for activities related to model implementation (among other things) through the optional Notice of Funding Opportunity (NOFO), which will be published later this summer.
+Additionally, states may choose to apply for funding for activities related to model implementation (among other things) through the optional Notice of Funding Opportunity (NOFO).

 14. Does the model change the share of state Medicaid costs funded by the state or federal government?